Wolfram Weimer: Career

-During his school days, Weimer founded the student newspaper Schwarzer Elch, wrote for the Gelnhäuser Tageblatt from 1980 and for the Main-Kinzig-Nachrichten from 1981.
 After completing his studies, he worked as an intern at the dpa in Washington.
 Weimer was business editor of the Frankfurter Allgemeine Zeitung in Frankfurt from 1990 to 1994, from 1994 to 1998 he was correspondent for the FAZ in Madrid, from 1998 to 2000 he was deputy editor-in-chief of the daily newspaper Die Welt in Berlin, from 2000 to 2001 he was editor-in-chief and from 2001 to 2002 he was co-editor-in-chief of the Welt and the Berliner Morgenpost.
 He left Axel Springer AG at the end of 2002.

 In 2003, Weimer won over Swiss media company Ringier with his idea of developing a new German political magazine based in Potsdam.
 The magazine Cicero was first published in April 2004.
 The model for the political and cultural magazine was the American The New Yorker.
 He remained editor-in-chief of the magazine until January 2010.

 In fall 2009, Burda Publishing recruited Weimer as the new editor-in-chief of the news magazine Focus, becoming the successor to Helmut Markwort.
 Under his leadership, Focus was repositioned and began a collaboration with the Economist.
 After leaving Focus, Weimer founded his own publishing house, the Weimer Media Group, in 2012.

 Since 2015, Weimer has been the publisher of the magazine The European.

 In April 2025, Chancellor-designate Friedrich Merz announced that Weimer would become the new Minister of State for Culture in his government.